The Sophists Dispute About All Things

 We said that he was a disputer.
 He also teaches others the art of disputation.

-FOREIGNER: And do they not profess to make men able to dispute about law and about politics in general?
+FOREIGNER: They profess to make men able to dispute about law and politics in general.

-FOREIGNER: In all and every art, what the craftsman ought to say in answer to any question is written down in a popular form, and he who likes may learn.
+FOREIGNER: In all and every art, the craftsman should answer any question in written form, and he who likes may learn.

 THEAETETUS: I suppose that you are referring to the precepts of Protagoras about wrestling and the other arts?